So, you want to learn how to code in Python? Well, you can’t do that without knowing how to work with Python functions.

 When you think of it from a logical perspective, it makes sense, doesn’t it?
 What would you use a computer for? – to solve problems for you.
 And it can do that through functions.
 You’ll most probably need to ask the machine to execute something if a given parameter is within certain limits and ask it to execute another thing if the parameter is beyond these limits.
 Therefore, combining your knowledge about conditionals and Python functions comes right on the money.

-Creating Python Functions Containing a Few Arguments
+How to Create Python Functions Containing a Few Arguments

 We are almost there.
 Now, we’ll learn how to work with more than one parameter in a function.
 The way this is done in Python is by enlisting all the arguments within the parentheses, separated by a comma.